robertocoral/Sensor/README.md

 3) add Firebase to the app, following the steps 1, 2, 3.a of this tutorial: https://firebase.google.com/docs/android/setup
-4) create a default Storage bucket and set up public access, following the sections "Create a default Storage bucket" and "Set up public access" of this tutorial: https://firebase.google.com/docs/storage/android/start
+4) create a default Storage bucket and set up public access, following the sections "Create a default Storage bucket" and "Set up public access" of this tutorial: https://firebase.google.com/docs/storage/android/start (the root of the Storage bucket has to be a folder called "sensors")